geobro1992/geobro1992.github.io/_cats/poetry-corner.md

 Their riot gear is starting to crumble\
 Their tear gas has long since expired\
-Can’t do our jobs anymore, they mumble\
+Can’t do our jobs anymore, they grumble\
 To fire is to risk getting fired

-A face of mace, a kick in the groin\
+A face of mace, a knee to the groin\
 Choked and pinned to the floor\
 Immigrants, criminals, what’s the difference?\
 We’ll find out once we kick down your door